oshablue/dacqman/README.md

 ## Wish List / TODO

+- **0.1.1**
+  - some draft WF goodies
+  - frameworks are packaged local for offline (vfy in packaged only?)
+  - unit test added for hardware scenarios - or interactive for live hw connect touch and go? or mock bindings?
+  - can we bump nodejs and electron and then electron-edge-js? etc?
+  - buttons file selector
+  -
 - **0.0.18**
+  - TODO release notes about version bumps after merge branch for UpdateSerialPort or whatever
   - toggling between DCF UI vs regular UI eg the collapsible state for the single waveform chart, if previously stored closed in regular UI, is not retained in that closed state when toggling back to regular UI and a reload - this is ok functionally under typical use-cases for the time being, so lower priority